 Warranty | Not listed |

-5. BLUEFIRE Cyclone Propane Torch
+BlueFire Cyclone HB-875B Propane Torch

-This BLUEFIRE propane torch has a cyclone flame that provides an accurate tip for detailed soldering.
+This BlueFire propane torch has a cyclone flame that provides an accurate tip for detailed soldering.
 It also heats to 2,642 degrees Fahrenheit for multiple applications.
 It welds, it brazes and solders.
 You can even use it in the kitchen to sear steaks.

 It has a trigger start ignition with a fully adjustable flame, and the torch head is designed to fit US standard 1-inch gas cylinders.
 It’s lightweight and super-easy to use, and it is compatible with propane, Mapp and Mapp/pro mix.